· · · · · · ·

 • Fully cooked spiral-sliced ham (8–10 pounds)

-• 1/2 cup orange juice (to keep it moist while baking)- the orange juice gives the ham the perfect hint of citrus flavor that pairs beautifully with the maple brown sugar glaze.
+• Orange juice (to keep it moist while baking)- the orange juice gives the ham the perfect hint of citrus flavor that pairs beautifully with the maple brown sugar glaze.

 For the Glaze: